atamalu123/data_engineering_practice_2/README.md

   * Store the data in a cloud-hosted database.
   * Return success or error responses accordingly.

-* Design the database schema for storing the weather data.
+Design the database schema for storing the weather data.
-* Use OpenAPI 3.0 to document the API.
-* Deploy locally
+Deploy locally - (`weather.db`)
-* ~~Set up CI/CD pipeline for the solution.~~ not done yet
-* Include a README with setup instructions (current file)
-* ~~Implement QA checks in SQL for data consistency.~~ not done yet
+Include a README with setup instructions - (current file) Implement QA checks in SQL for data consistency - (run in `main.py`)

+## Main.py summary

+1. Checks if SQLite database exists, writes one if it doesn't exist
+2. Simulates processing a request and validating the request
+3. Retrieves data from Open-Meteo API
+4. Export data to `weather.db` database
+5. SQL QA tests

 # Files